Social media marketing has become one of the top necessities for brands to be successful in their marketing plans.

 Because Facebook and Instagram run on the same ad manager, it’s best to consider these two platforms together (Note: you can run Facebook ads without running Instagram ads, but you cannot run Instagram ads without running it on Facebook).
-With more than 2 billion
+With more than

 people using Facebook and 500 million using Instagram each month, Facebook’s ad manager is by far the most popular social advertising platform.
 Note, if you’re not ready to jump to Facebook advertising, you can still

 Facebook Advertising marketing objective options, courtesy of Facebook.